HEAL YOUR RELATIONSHIP

 See how it works?

 If you feel like you and your partner can work together to change this dance, there are great tools out there for couples.
-My favorite book to recommend to my friends and family is “Hold Me Tight” by Sue Johnson.
+Our favorite book to recommend is “Hold Me Tight” by Sue Johnson.
 It teaches couples about how and why they are walking on eggshells and provides powerful exercises and talking points to explore this with your partner and improve emotional connection.

 If you feel like you’re too stuck and the thought of bringing up any of this with your partner feels like it will end in a major battle, find a trained couples therapist who will help you get unstuck!
 If you’d like to work with one of the expert couples counselors on our team here at Growing Self, we invite you to schedule a free consultation to talk about your hopes for your relationship, and how we can help.